Modules vs. Microservices: The Architecture Battle

 Modular architecture divides a project into components with well-defined responsibilities, maintained as cohesive units within a single deployment process.
 Each module exposes a clear interface to the rest of the system.

 The downside is coupling.
 If modules share a database, global state, or concrete types in their interfaces, a change in one can silently break others.
+Shopify documents the most-cited case for this approach[1]: a Ruby monolith with over 2.8 million lines of code and 500,000 commits, split into 37 components with boundaries enforced by an internal tool, Packwerk, already adopted on about a third of them.
 The biggest risk is not modular architecture itself, but modules that grow without governance and end up as a structureless monolith.

-Microservices take the single-responsibility principle to the level of process and deployment.
+Microservices take the single-responsibility principle to the process and deployment level.
 Each service:

-The real advantage of microservices is not technical — it is organisational: small teams with full ownership of a service can iterate without coordinating every change with the rest of the organisation.
-Horizontal scalability per service is a natural consequence, not the primary goal.
+The real advantage of microservices is organisational, not technical: small teams with full ownership of a service can iterate without coordinating every change with the rest of the organisation.
+James Lewis and Martin Fowler described it back in 2014[2] with Amazon’s "two-pizza team" rule: a team should be no bigger than two pizzas can feed, in practice a dozen people at most per service.
+Horizontal scalability per service is a natural consequence, not the primary goal: Lyft, for instance, runs more than 100 microservices on AWS[3].

 The cost is high and should not be underestimated: